 Loved for its lustre and magical mingling of vibrant hues, the colour palette of this weave is as diverse, distinct and dynamic as the craft itself.
 Ranging from Aboli (pinkish-peach), Firozi (pastel red and green blend), Orphankhi (greenish-blue) to Mirani (black and red blend), Pophali (yellow) and Vangi (aubergine), the options are endless.
 The artisans use this spectrum of colours to bring to life a plethora of simple yet stunning nature-inspired motifs.
 The body is usually adorned with buttis to help shine the spotlight on the border and the pallu.
 The most popular motifs include Muniya (a kind of parrot), Akruti (squarish almond-shaped flowers), Mor (peacock), Ajanta lotus, musical instruments like the tabla, shehnai and sambal, Koyari (mango) and most importantly the border motifs of Narali (coconut) and Pankha (fan-shaped).

 Parallels can be drawn between the Kanchipuram saree and Paithani saree based on the significance they carry to their respective cultures.
-Draped by women across the state for religious ceremonies, auspicious occasions, festivals and weddings, it is fondly called the Queen of Sarees.
-At Sundari Silks, we take great care to preserve and promote the heritage crafts of our country, such as the Paithani weave, through specially handcrafted collections.
+Draped by women across the state religious ceremonies, auspicious occasions, festivals and weddings, it is fondly called the Queen of Sarees.
+At Sundari Silks, we take great care to preserve and promote the heritage crafts of our country, such as the Paithani weave, through especially handcrafted collections.